-“You can now go from a nobody to a somebody in under 24 hours and in 280 characters or less,” Julie says “Those that can try new things, iterate, and keep going; those are the people, and the brands that we're going to see succeed in the next 12 to 18 months.”
+“You can now go from a nobody to a somebody in under 24 hours and in 280 characters or less,” Julie says.
+“Those that can try new things, iterate and keep going; those are the people and the brands that we're going to see succeed in the next 12 to 18 months.”

-Take a moment to think: What is the unique space that you operate in?
+More than ever, consumers are looking to connect with brands rather than just buy from them.
+Take a moment to consider what unique space you operate in.
 Are you a fashion retailer who only ethically sources materials?
 Are you a jeweller who wants to educate people about precious stones?

-Step 1.Put five minutes aside.
-Message two to three people (that you trust) and ask them to Google you or your business.
-What space do they think you own?
+- Put five minutes aside.
+Ask two or three people you trust to Google you or your business and ask them what space they think you own.
 Is it what you expected?
-Is it too wide a market?
+Is it too wide or undefined?

-Step 2.Write down what unique lens you can bring to the macro space you’re operating in to give yourself a niche within that market.
+- Write down what unique lens you can bring to the macro space you’re operating in to give yourself a niche within that market.

 “Micro authorities get four to ten times more engagement than macro authorities.”
 But what does this mean for you?
 There are many platforms and 'expert’ voices, and being hyper specialised, knowing your unique space, and talking to your customer in a unique and personal way will result in more impactful messaging.

 Strategies of interrupting the market have been replaced by businesses showing a genuine affinity with the needs, wants, and concerns of their customers, and becoming fluent in their language.
 You wouldn’t use corporate business jargon in an article targeting everyday household consumers, would you?